Requirements Disclaimer:

 This two-week trip takes place in June most years.
 Guided by Polish natives and John Paul scholars, highlights include visits to Wadowice, St. John Paul II’s birthplace; Krakow, where he studied, was ordained both priest and bishop, as well as the home of Saint Faustina; the capital city of Warsaw, and Auschwitz.

 Father Ryan Connors is a priest of the Diocese of Providence.
-He holds a doctorate in Sacred Theology from the Pontifical University of St. Thomas Aquinas in Rome and currently serves as Professor of Moral Theology at St. John's Seminary in Boston and adjunct Professor at Pope St. John XXIII National Seminary in Weston, MA.
-His essays and reviews have appeared in Nova et Vetera, Angelicum, Studia Moralia, National Catholic Bioethics Quarterly and, most recently, he is the author of Virtue’s Wisdom: A Remedy for Cooperation with Evil (Washington, D.C.: The Catholic University of America Press, forthcoming).
+He holds a doctorate in Sacred Theology from the Pontifical University of St. Thomas Aquinas in Rome and currently serves as Professor of Moral Theology at St. John's Seminary in Boston.
+His essays and reviews have appeared in The Thomist, Nova et Vetera, Angelicum, Logos, Studia Moralia, National Catholic Bioethics Quarterly and, most recently, he is the author of Rethinking Cooperation with Evil: A Virtue-Based Approach (Washington, DC: The Catholic University of America Press, 2024).

 Professor of Theology at Sacred Heart Seminary in Detroit, Michigan; teaches JPII 5308 Sources of Renewal and Vatican II.
 Dr. Fastiggi received his A.B. from Dartmouth College, and his M.A.
 (Theology) and Ph.D.
 (Historical Theology) from Fordham University.